Yizhuangzhou/WHI/README.md

 # WHI
 A genome-based method embracing evolutionary distance and ecology to delineate prokaryotic species

-# Please Cite
-If you use WHI in your publication, please cite:

-# Support
-If you are having issues, please email me via zhouyizhuang3@163.com

 # Test on NCBI genomes
 ## 1. Genome collection
 ### 1.1 Download assembly_summary.txt